microsoft/EdgeML/tf/docs/FastCells.md

 # Plug and Play Cells

-`FastGRNNCell` and `FastRNNCell` present in `edgeml.graph.rnn` are very similar to Tensorflow's inbuilt GRUCell, BasicLSTMCell and UGRNNCell.
-Thereby allowing us to replace any of the standard RNN Cell in our architecture and replace it with FastCells.
+`FastGRNNCell` and `FastRNNCell` present in `edgeml.graph.rnn` are very similar to Tensorflow's inbuilt GRUCell, BasicLSTMCell and UGRNNCell allowing us to replace any of the standard RNN Cell in our architecture with FastCells.
-One can see the plug and play nature at the endpoint script for FastCells, where the graph building is very similar to LSTM/GRU in Tensorflow
+One can see the plug and play nature at the endpoint script for FastCells, where the graph building is very similar to LSTM/GRU in Tensorflow. [fastcell_example.py](../../examples/FastCells/fastcell_example.py)

 You can find [FastRNNCell](../edgeml/graph/rnn.py#L198) and [FastGRNNCell](../edgeml/graph/rnn.py#L31).